 - Complete dissertation research and pass the final oral examination, generally after 4-5 years in the program.

-The PhD program in bioethics and health policy is a track within the Department of Health Policy and Management (HPM).
+The PhD program in bioethics and health policy is a concentration within the Department of Health Policy and Management (HPM).
 Applicants apply for admission to the Department of HPM, and should consult the Department’s website regarding general information and admissions requirements for doctoral programs.
-Applications are reviewed both by a committee of the Department and a committee from the bioethics track.
+Applications are reviewed both by a committee of the Department and a committee from the bioethics concentration.

 Several aspects of each application are assessed, and no single piece of information is the sole factor in the decision.
 The admissions committee reviews GRE scores, past academic performance, letters of recommendation, relevant experience as it pertains to the field, and the applicant’s personal statement.
 While there are no specific prerequisites, some background in bioethics, health policy, or research is helpful in order to have a demonstrated commitment to, and understanding of, the field.

 Admission to the Ph.D. program in Bioethics and Health Policy is very competitive.
 Usually, no more than 2 students are accepted each year.
 The program is small and is generally kept to between 6-10 students total.
 The bioethics PhD program is one of four PhD concentrations within the Department of Health Policy and Management however, which is larger.
 Thus, doctoral students who enter our program in bioethics and health policy are part of a cohort of approximately 10-15 new students annually in the Department as a whole.

 Financial aid is available, but on a limited basis.
 Scholarships follow the Department of HPM scholarship policy and are merit based.
 Federally funded grants are also available to eligible students.
 For more information, check the HPM Financial Aid Information page.